FOSSEE/sees/basic_python/exercises.rst

 #.
 Print out the fibonacci sequence less than 30

 #.
+Write a program that prints the numbers from 1 to 100.
+But for multiples
+   of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz".
+This is famously known as the FizzBuzz test.

+#.
 Write a program that displays all three digit numbers that are equal to
    the sum of the cubes of their digits.
 That is, print numbers :math:`$abc$` that have the property :math:`$abc = a^3 + b^3 + c^3$` These are called